Water extraction from the Nymboida River is on track to see Shannon Creek Dam reach its maximum storage capacity.

 “The river extraction infrastructure is now fixed, environmental releases are completed, and river water quality issues have eased.
-Recently we have been able to increase extraction from the Nymboida River into Shannon Creek Dam to over 50 megalitres/day (ML/d), building storage capacity to around 84%.”
+Recently we have been able to increase extraction from the Nymboida River into Shannon Creek Dam to around 50 megalitres/day (ML/d), building storage capacity to around 84.”

 The smaller Karangi Dam (situated near Coffs Harbour) is now at around 99% capacity.
 Karangi Dam contributes water storage to our Regional Water Supply Scheme, and the combined water storage of both Karangi and Shannon Creek Dam is considered when introducing or lifting water restrictions.